The Squall Review: Story, Cast, Rating & Final Verdict

 The total runtime of The Squall is 102 minutes (1h 42m).
 Ensuring you have enough time for the full cinematic experience.

-Analyzing the audience sentiment, IMDb rating of 3/10, and global collection metrics, The Squall stands as a challenging project for the creators.
-It remains an essential piece of the 1929 cinematic year.
+Analyzing the overall audience sentiment, verified rating of 3.0/10, and global performance metrics, The Squall is classified as a FLOP.
+It remains an essential part of the 1929 cinematic calendar.

 Frequently Asked Questions